stgeo/O1NumHess_QC/doc/doc.md

   * If this parameter is empty, the first configuration found in the configuration file will be used by default
   * The purpose of this parameter is: if users have multiple BDF versions or multiple running configurations, they can write multiple configurations in the configuration file and specify the specific configuration to be used for each task.

-Assuming the current system has 8 cores and 32G memory, the complete explanation and corresponding output for the above code are:
+Assuming the current system has a total of 16 cores and 64GB memory, the complete explanation and corresponding output for the above code are:

 * QC will provide O1NH with the molecular coordinates as x, the function that calls BDF to calculate molecular gradients as g, and other parameters needed for BDF calculations during initialization
 * O1NH will calculate multiple gradients simultaneously using the `single` method based on the provided parameters.
 When calculating each gradient, it perturbs the corresponding component in the molecular coordinates and calls the gradient function g provided by QC with parameters.
-Since there are 8 cores and each gradient calculation uses 4 cores with each core using at most 4G memory, two gradient calculations will be started simultaneously, using at most 32G memory.
+* Since the parameter `total_cores = 8`, 8 of 16 cores will be used for computation.
+Since the parameter `core = 4, mem = "4G"`, each gradient calculation uses 4 cores with each core using at most 4G memory, 2 gradient calculations will be started simultaneously, using at most 32G memory of 64G.
 * The following introduces the process of calculating the first gradient as an example:
 * When calculating the first gradient, gradient function g will generate 3 files for calling BDF in the **current working directory** based on task_name `abc`: `abc_001.xyz`, `abc_001.inp`, `abc_001.sh`
   * For `abc_001.inp`, function g will read the input file `"../benzene.inp"` using `"utf-8"` encoding as specified by the `encoding` parameter to ensure correct reading when the file contains comments.
 After reading, it finds the molecular coordinate section and changes the filename in the `file=xxx.xyz` part to `abc_001.xyz`, thus generating `abc_001.inp`